phani-tmp/Dukaan/replit.md

 ### How It Works
 1. **Customer Experience**:
-   - Click floating green mic button (bottom-right)
+   - Click mic button in search bar (header)
    - Speak naturally in Telugu, English, or Hindi (e.g., "2 కిలో ఉల్లిపాయ ఇవ్వండి" or "I need milk")
    - AI translates and matches products from entire catalog
-   - Products automatically added to cart or shown as search results
+   - All product variants shown (no auto-add, user selects which to add)

 2. **Technical Flow**:
    - Voice → Web Speech API → Text
    - Text → Gemini AI (full product catalog sent) → Product matching
-   - High-confidence matches (>0.7) → Auto-add to cart
-   - Lower confidence → Show as search results
+   - All matched products displayed as search results
    - Chat assistant with complete product awareness

 3. **Technical Implementation**: